beatmadsen/tell/README.md

 #### Methods

 Classes have methods.
-Calling methods on objects are the equivalent of invoking actor actions.
+Calling methods on objects is the equivalent of invoking actor actions.
 They can modify instance state or trigger methods on other objects.
 Methods can be defined to take zero, one, two or three parameters.
 Parameters can be primitives, structs or closures.
-Other objects cannot be passed as parameters.
+Only SyncDucks can be passed as parameters, and therefore other objects cannot be passed as parameters.

 Methods can have either public or private visibility.
 Public methods are defined using the keyword `pm`, whereas private methods are defined with the keyword `m`.